Lexicon#

 This includes the name of the variable / parameter / property the data represents, which

-is tacked explicitly via Earth2Studios lexicon.
+is tracked explicitly via Earth2Studios lexicon.

 Similar to ECMWF’s parameter database,